doushan/proximilator/README.md

 Proximilator Voice App

 This is a voice application for Alexa to get information about proximity offices.
-It has been written in NodeJs and user AWS services.
+It has been written in NodeJs and uses AWS services.
 ````

 ### Prerequisites